 * Solid Italy debt sale steadies markets after election

-euro all rose on Wednesday after solid demand at an auction of
+demand at an auction of Italian government debt.

-finances.
-It could have chosen to sell less.
+where it could have chosen to sell less, though it paid more

 Investors fear the strength of the vote for anti-austerity

-parties could weaken efforts to reform public finances and
+parties in Italy could weaken efforts to reform public finances

-labour laws and damage the euro zone's efforts to resolve its
+and labour laws and damage the euro zone's efforts to resolve